Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 As leads continue to interact online with content, visit the website, or engage with marketing materials and campaigns, their scores will continue to rise until they hit the necessary threshold (often 80/100).
 For larger companies with more complex or high-price products, these leads will be passed to sales.
 However, for smaller ticket items that require no direct contact with a salesperson, the lead might just start receiving product-focused marketing content.

 Most big-ticket B2C and B2B products and services require direct contact between the lead and salesperson before the lead is fully vetted.
-So, a salesperson now conducts further qualification on a discovery call.
-On the call, they ask a list of predetermined questions to confirm that the lead meets certain criteria, such as the need for the product or service and the power to influence a purchase.
+In these situations, a salesperson conducts further qualification on a discovery call.
+On the call, the salesperson asks a list of qualification framework questions to confirm that the lead meets certain criteria.
 The lead's answers tell the seller their fit and likelihood to buy.

 To hold a successful discovery call, follow the nine-step process below: